jprante/elasticsearch-jdbc/README.md

 `sql.write` - boolean flag, if true, the SQL statement is interpreted as an insert/update statement that needs write access (default: false).

-`sql.callable` - boolean flag, if true, the SQL statement is interpreted as a JDBC `CallableStatement` for stored procedures (default: false).

 `sql.parameter` - bind parameters for the SQL statement (in order).
 Some special values can be used with the following meanings:

    * `$now` - the current timestamp